mspnp/iaas-landing-zone-baseline/09-validation.md

 # Perform end-to-end validation [Workload team]

-Now that you have [validated the compute infrastructure is operational](./08-boostrap-validation.md), you can start validating and exploring the rest of the reference implementation of the [IaaS baseline](./).
+Now that you have [validated the compute infrastructure is operational and remote access can be established](./08-boostrap-validation.md), you can start validating and exploring the rest of the reference implementation of the [IaaS baseline](./).
 In addition to the workload, there are some observability validation you can perform as well.

 ## Validate the Contoso web app